 Each session may appoint a standing committee to receive, investigate, and recommend decisions concerning complaints of sexual abuse or sexual harassment.
 Otherwise, the session shall be prepared to appoint a committee when a complaint is received.
 Church members with relevant skills and expertise may be asked to serve on the committee along with elders.
+Incidents of sexual abuse and sexual harassment often also include uneven power dynamics and discrimination on the basis of gender identity or expression, age, race or ethnicity, sexual orientation, disability and/or socioeconomic status.
+The committee should be prepared to assess the power dynamics involved in the complaints before them.
+Care should be taken to ensure diversity among committee members, keeping in mind the power dynamics which may exist between the parties in each specific case.
 Members of the committee are responsible to the session for this function and bound by appropriate rules of conduct.
 The committee keeps records of all its proceedings, including interviews, meetings, and any other relevant activity, and reports regularly to the session.